Applied Health Sciences (AHS), June 2018

 In addition, you should be receiving a monthly e-mail about non-profit health research funding opportunities through the OR.
 If you are not receiving these e-mails, contact the associate dean of research.
 Also review key specific health-related funding opportunities below:

 - Canadian Innovation Fund John R Evans Leaders Fund

 - Canadian Institutes of Health Research Award from University of Waterloo Office of Research

 - Early Researcher Award from University of Waterloo Office of Research

 - Natural Sciences and Engineering Research Council of Canada from University of Waterloo Office of Research

 - Social Sciences and Humanities Research Council from University of Waterloo Office of Research

-These competitions run at least annually and are announced via e-mail to AHS faculty members.
+This competition runs at least annually and is announced via e-mail to AHS faculty members only.